For Better, for Worse… 6 Types of Marriage

 This is the marriage everyone hopes and prays for.

-It occurs when both parties are happy, content, fulfilled, optimistic, and in agreement about their relationship’s purpose and direction.
-At least the majority of the time.
+It occurs when both parties are happy, content, fulfilled, optimistic, and in agreement about their relationship’s purpose and direction—at least most of the time.

 This is not to say that the relationship is perfect.
 Even dream marriages can have their nightmare moments.

-It simply means that both partners are willing and able to respond with maturity and consistency to the regular ups and downs that occur in every relationship.
+It simply means that both partners are willing and able to respond maturely and consistently to the regular ups and downs that occur in every relationship.

 Misunderstandings are acknowledged early.
 Honest conversation happens regularly, and both parties demonstrate mutual trust and respect.